thec3uk/prayer-remix/README.md

 ## Future features

--   [ ] Dynamic refresh on prayer wall for viewing on Sundays
+-   [?]
+Dynamic refresh on prayer wall for viewing on Sundays
+-   [ ] Paging of requests, currently only most recent 100 are shown.
+Infinite scroll?
 -   [ ] Add icons for prayer / praise on when showing prayers full screen
 -   [ ] Hook up URL params to UI filters when viewing requests for a specific location
 -   [ ] Get all content from Air Table / Prismic